Update, July 2025: Recent changes from the OBBA bill have made the QSBS benefits even more accessible! Read on.

-Qualified Small Business Stock (QSBS) represents one of the most significant tax benefits available to startup founders and investors, offering potential tax exclusions of up to $10 million or 10 times your investment basis on capital gains.
+Qualified Small Business Stock (QSBS) represents one of the most significant tax benefits available to US startup founders and investors, offering potential tax exclusions of up to $10 million or 10 times your investment basis on capital gains.

 What is Qualified Small Business Stock?